 A function $\pi\left(\cdot\right)$ represents a density of a set of tree trajectories if $\pi\left(\cdot\right)\geq0$, it integrates to one, and each tree meets the genealogy constraints.
-It should be noted that (\ref{eq:Set_integral}) is a nested set integral, as each single-tree trajectory integral has a set integral.
-Nested set integrals have previously been used for group targets \cite{Mahler01,Swain10}\cite[Chap.
+Equation (\ref{eq:Set_integral}) is a nested set integral, as each single tree trajectory integral has a set integral.
+Nested set integrals have been used for group targets \cite{Mahler01,Swain10}\cite[Chap.
 21]{Mahler_book14}.